integraloftheday/Portfolio/pages/about.md

   key: About
   order: 1
 ---
 I am Mason Manetta, a student at Arizona State University.
-I am majoring in Electrical Engineering with minors in Mathmatics and German.
-Currently I am part of the 4+1 accelerated bachlers and masters program obtaining my masters in Electrical Engineering with an focus on Signal Processing.
-I hope to continue my education and obtain an Ph.D and to conduct research.
+I am majoring in Electrical Engineering with minors in Mathematics and German.
+Currently I am part of the 4+1 accelerated bachelors and masters program obtaining my masters in Electrical Engineering with an focus on Signal Processing.
+I hope to continue my education and obtain a Ph.D. and to conduct research.

 ### Interests
 * VR and AR Medical Applications
 * Medical Imaging and Scanning
-* Imaging Processing Power Consuption
+* Imaging Processing Power Consumption
 * Signal Processing
 * Traffic Analysis